 More about the Board:

-The California Historical Records Advisory Board (CHRAB) needs your help!
-We are conducting this survey of repository practices and needs as part of our strategic planning to learn how we might best assist repositories of historic records in California.
+The California Historical Records Advisory Board (CHRAB) recently conducted a survey of repository practices and needs as part of our strategic planning to learn how we might best assist repositories of historic records in California.
 The data will assist the CHRAB in establishing its goals for the next five years.

 This survey is funded by a grant from the National Historical Publications and Records Commission.